 As the name implies, wild oysters grow and thrive in nature.
 Its oyster shells grow slower than those grown on farms, so they can harden more, which means they have more room for more meat to grow.

 Wild or native oysters may contain a little extra meat.
 In addition, these oysters do not have uniform shells and can seem rough on the edges, when compared to a farm-raised.

 Although oysters still have many of the same natural characteristics as those of farms, the pollution of the ocean makes them very vulnerable to infection.

 Wild oysters are extremely effective at removing nitrogen from waterways.
 Sediment and nitrogen cause fisheries problems in Bay waters.
 Oysters are able to filter these pollutants by consuming them or molding them into small packets which are left on the bottom of the water body.

 Tell me the best way to eat them.

 Traditionally, they are eaten raw straight out of the shell and slurped.
 Oysters served on the half-shell are very popular at “raw bars”.

-Oysters can be prepared in a number of delectable ways, with oyster stew and single-fried oysters being just a couple of favorites.
+Oysters can be prepared in a number of delectable ways, with oyster stew with potatoes and single-fried oysters being just a couple of favorites.